 Pain after surgery is not only uncomfortable, it can also slow down the healing process.
 That’s why Dr. Lista, Dr. Ahmad and Dr. Austin take the time to anticipate patients’ pain needs in advance, to help reduce the time it takes for you to get back on your feet.

 Dr. Lista introduced the revolutionary Pain Relief Pump™ to ease the pain in the first 24 hours after surgery.
 This MP3-sized device is worn in a belt around the waist, with a hair-thin tube connecting it to the surgical site.
-Completely automatically, the device regularly delivers a long-acting local anesthetic called bupivacaine into the wound.
+Completely automatically, the device regularly delivers a long-acting local anesthetic into the wound.

 The result is that patients feel absolutely no pain.
 That means that our breast augmentation patients do not usually need to take prescription pain medicines that can be associated with significant side effects such as nausea, vomiting and allergic reactions.